-EATING DISORDERS: Along side her general practice Debbie specialised in eating disorders.
-She offers: triage, assessment, treatment and reporting when requested.
-Debbie is a registered practitioner with the National Center for Eating Disorders and is a Master Practitioner.
-Her work with eating disorders incorporates Binge Eating Disorder, Anorexia Nervosa, Bulimia Nervosa, obesity, compulsive eating and eating distress (includes weight loss and shape concerns).
+EATING DISORDERS: Alongside her general practice Debbie specialised in eating disorders.
+She offers triage, assessment, treatment and reporting when requested.
+Debbie is a registered practitioner with the National Centre for Eating Disorders and is a Master Practitioner.
+Her work with eating disorders incorporates Binge Eating Disorder, Anorexia Nervosa, Bulimia Nervosa, obesity, compulsive eating and eating distress (including weight loss and shape concerns).

-AUTISM: Debbie has worked with complex adult clients and over the last 10 years has begun to recognise some of that complexity is how autism presents within the psychotherapeutic relationship.
-She has endeavored to adapt therapy to work with autistic people to support their well-being and is currently doing a PhD to research this more closely.
-Whilst Debbie does not do assessment she works with NHS colleagues and private individuals who are able to offer this service.
+AUTISM: Debbie has worked with complex adult clients and over the last 20 years has begun to recognise some of that complexity is how autism presents within the psychotherapeutic relationship.
+She has endeavoured to adapt therapy to work with autistic people to support their well-being and is currently doing a PhD to research this more closely.
+Whilst Debbie does not do assessment she works with NHS colleagues and private individuals who can offer this service.
 Alternatively, assessment is available by referral through your GP.

 Debbie works with adults, parents and young people (17+) presenting with general psychotherapeutic issues and more specialist areas like eating disorders and autism/autistic spectrum disorder (ASD).
 Debbie holds clinics on Thursdays and Fridays in Finchampstead, Wokingham close to Reading, Camberley and Basingstoke.

 Appointments are held in a quiet ground floor room in Finchampstead (in line with government guidance this is not currently an option) and online.
-Debbie's role is to facilitate your sessions in ways which respect your values, personal resources and capacity for choice.
+Debbie's role is to facilitate your sessions in ways that respect your values, personal resources and capacity for choice.
 She provides a safe, confidential space and works within a clear therapeutic contract.
 You can self-refer for appointments and Debbie works with most health insurance providers with treatment authorisation.
-Please contact me on 07740 587822 or visit my website for further information.
+Please contact Debbie on 07740 587822 or visit her website for further information.

 Debbie established her private practice in 2001, worked in the NHS for 15 years and is a UKCP registered psychotherapist and supervisor (Humanistic).
-She has a Masters Degree in Transpersonal Counselling and Psychotherapy (2004), a Master Practitioner Eating Disorders and Obesity (2001, 2012), a Post Graduate Diploma in Counselling and Psychotherapy (2003), and is a UKCP Supervisor (2016).
-Debbie studied CBT with the Oxford Cognitive Therapy Center and engages in ongoing continuous professional development.
-Her work developing psychotherapeutic strategies for working with autistic clients in psychotherapy have led to her PhD studies with Canterbury Christ Church University.
-Debbie is committed to her own growth and development and the nourishment that this brings to her work.
+She has a Master's Degree in Transpersonal Counselling and Psychotherapy (2004), is a Master Practitioner in Eating Disorders and Obesity (2001, 2012), has a Post Graduate Diploma in Counselling and Psychotherapy (2003), and is a UKCP Supervisor (2016).
+Debbie studied CBT with the Oxford Cognitive Therapy Centre and engages in ongoing continuous professional development.
+Her work developing psychotherapeutic strategies for working with autistic clients in psychotherapy has led to her PhD studies at Canterbury Christ Church University.
+Debbie is committed to her growth and development and the nourishment that this brings to her work.